splunk/public-o11y-docs/gdi/get-data-in/application/cpp/get-started-cpp.rst

 Follow these steps to instrument your C++ application:

-#. :ref:`Install the Splunk Distribution of OpenTelemetry Collector <cpp-install-collector>`
 #. :ref:`Add the required dependencies <cpp-dependencies>`
 #. :ref:`Initialize the OpenTelemetry tracer <cpp-otel-tracer>`
 #. :ref:`Generate spans for your application <cpp-generate-spans>`